-Stroll this lakeside neighbourhood for its rich history, frosty views and proximity to restaurants offering Polish classics like perogies and borscht.
+Stroll this lakeside neighbourhood for its rich history, frosty views and Polish classic eats like perogies and borscht.

 Sunnyside is an obvious summer draw, but locals know the west-end neighbourhood also has plenty of winter appeal.
 The Great Lakes Waterfront Trail offers history and recreation in equal measures—and the winter chill makes it even sweeter to get warm and cozy afterwards.

 Got a dinosaur-obsessed kid?
-They’ll be delighted with the big concrete dinosaurs they can climb onto at Budapest Park, located just east of Sunnyside Pool.
+They’ll be delighted with the big concrete dinosaurs they can climb onto at Budapest Park, just east of Sunnyside Pool.
 After active playtime here, your mini-me will definitely sleep well later.
 (Translation: extra downtime for you!)

 The mural is also a symbol of cultural exchange between Toronto and its sister city, Chicago.
 Finally, stroll the bridge for a fantastic bird’s eye view of the lake; it’s a particularly spectacular vantage point at sunset.